Huntsekkern/walletconnect-monorepo-nym/README.md

 1. Ensure [nodejs and npm](https://nodejs.org/en/)
 2. Clone the repository
-3. Install all package dependencies, by running `npm install` from the root folder
+3. Install all package dependencies, by running `npm install` from the root folder.
+If the nym packages are not published yet, the local links must be removed during this phase, and then, add them back, then run the 4th point. (messy set-up necessary by npm...)
+4. If the nym packages are not published yet: `npm link nym-ws-connection nym-http-connection` (both at the same time!)

 ## Running checks for all packages